 In my community college classes early in the semester, I have all of these artworks in an “art about art” lesson.
 I’ll share some of the discussion points and why I put them in this art about art category below.
 You will see the last question of each question list below is, “What does this artwork tell us about art?”
 That’s how I tie them all together.
 I have also divided the class into groups assigning each group one artwork to analyze and then present their ideas to the class.

 Grade Level: These artworks and discussion questions are best geared toward high school or college students.

 Note: Several of these artworks have nudity.
 My policy is to not censor on the blog because that is my personal approach, and I leave it up to you as the teacher or parents to decide if you are comfortable with that.

 Michelangelo Buonarotti, Slaves, 1513-1516

-I don’t know if Michelangelo was considering this when he made these artworks, but to me these sculptures address this art about art theme in two different ways.
+I don’t know if Michelangelo was considering this when he made these artworks, but to me, these sculptures address this art about art theme in two different ways.
 First, I love how these sculptures show the relationship of the artist to the art.
-You can see the artist’s hand, and it really shows you how incredibly hard it is to make these sculpture.
+You can see the artist’s hand, and it really shows you how incredibly hard it is to make these sculptures.
 The contrast of the rough and smooth textures really highlights this.